MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_entry_line.rst

 Font
 -----

-UITextEntryLine accepts a font specified in the theme via a 'font' block.
+:class:`UITextEntryLine <.UITextEntryLine>` accepts a font specified in the theme via a 'font' block.
 A 'font' block has these parameters:

  - "**name**" - Necessary to make a valid block.
 This is the name that this font goes by in the UI, if this is a new font then subsequent font instances with different styles or sizes should use the same name.
  - "**size**" - Necessary to make a valid block.
 This is the point size of the font to use on the text entry line.